l00sy4/l00sy4.github.io/_posts/2023-11-29-Bypassing UAC with FodHelper.md

 ---

 FodHelper is a Windows binary used to manage optional features. `fodhelper.exe` is vulnerable because it is a high-integrity process that interacts with the `HKEY_CURRENT_USER` registry hive, which we can control.
+One notable example of malware that uses `fodhelper.exe` to bypass User Account Control (UAC) and execute malicious activities is the TrickBot trojan.

 When launched, FodHelper will search for the `(default)` value in the `HKEY_CURRENT_USER\Software\Classes\ms-settings\shell\open\command` registry key.
 This registry key does not exist by default, so if we create it and add the DelegateExecute property, it will execute our payload in a high-integrity context.